BD2KGenomics/protect/MANUAL.md

                 tndelta: 0.2
             version: 2.0.1

-    mhc_pathway_assessment:
+    reports:
-        genes_file: /path/to/mhc_pathway_genes.json.tar.gz        -> A json file containing the
+        mhc_pathways_file: /path/to/mhc_pathways.tsv.tar.gz       -> A tsv file containing information
-                                                                     various genes in the MHC
-                                                                     pathway, and their mean TPM
+                                                                     about the various genes in the MHC pathway and their mean TCGA and GTEX expressions.
-                                                                     expressions across samples in
-                                                                     a background set.
+        itx_resistance_file: /path/to/itx_resistance.tsv.tar.gz   -> A tsv file containing information
+                                                                     about the mean TCGA and GTEX values for genes involved in immunotherapy
+                                                                     resistance pathways.
+        immune_resistance_pathways_file: /path/to/immune_resistance_pathways.json.tar.gz
+                                                                  -> A json file containing information
+                                                                     about immunotherapy resistance
+                                                                     pathways.
+        car_t_targets_file: /path/to/car_t_targets.tsv.tar.gz     -> A tsv file containiing information
+                                                                     about various genes investigated as
+                                                                     possible targets for CAR T cell gene therapy, including DOI for scientific
+                                                                     literature and clinical trials IDs.

 # Default values for config entries (Only in source installations)